Residence: Las Vegas

 Biggest Oaklawn Win: 2015 Apple Blossom Handicap with Untapable

-- Winchell Thoroughbreds won five races in 2018, including two races with 3-year-old homebred Tenfold.
-He who would later finish fifth in the Arkansas Derby (G1), third in the Preakness and capture the Jim Dandy Stakes (G2).
+Winchell Thoroughbreds won five races to finish tied for 11th in the 2018 Oaklawn owner standings.
+Won two races with 3-year-old homebred Tenfold, who would later finish fifth in the Arkansas Derby (G1), third in the Preakness – the second leg of the Triple Crown – and capture the Jim Dandy Stakes (G2).
+Winchell won three races in 2019 at Oaklawn.

-- Won two races in 2017, but an important one in partnership – the $500,000 Razorback Handicap (G3) with eventual Horse of the Year Gun Runner.
+- Winchell Thoroughbreds was among Oaklawn’s leading owners in 2016, with seven wins and a second in the Fantasy Stakes (G3) with Taxable.
+Won two races in 2017, but an important one in partnership – the $500,000 Razorback Handicap (G3) – with eventual Horse of the Year Gun Runner.

 - Winchell Thoroughbreds is a partnership of Joan Winchell and her son, Ron, who are continuing the racing and breeding operation started by the late Verne H. Winchell, Joan’s husband and Ron’s father.
 The elder Winchell, who died at age 87 in 2002, founded the donut company Winchell’s in 1948 and later was CEO and chairman of Denny’s restaurants.
 He bred and raced champions Mira Femme and Tight Spot (the latter raced in partnership).

-- The Winchells have had a long association with Hall of Fame trainer Steve Asmussen, who has led the Oaklawn standings nine times since 2007.
+- The Winchells have had a long association with Hall of Fame trainer Steve Asmussen, who has led the Oaklawn standing 10 times since 2007.

-- Winchell Thoroughbreds ($636,626) led all owners in purse earnings at the 2014 Oaklawn meeting.
+- Winchell Thoroughbreds ($623,626) led all owners in purse earnings at the 2014 Oaklawn meeting.
 Season was highlighted by Tapiture’s victory in the Southwest Stakes (G3).
 Won the Gr.
-1 Apple Blossom in 2015 with champion Untapable.
+1 Apple Blossom Handicap in 2015 with champion Untapable.
 Family also won the 1991 Arkansas Derby with Olympio.

 - Campaigned 2004 Wood Memorial (G1) winner Tapit, now one of the world’s leading stallions who stands at Gainesway Farm in Kentucky.
 Other top horses include 2012 Breeders’ Cup Dirt Mile winner Tapizar and 2005 Kentucky Oaks winner Summerly.
 Ron Winchell retained a half-interest in Tapit and still supports the super sire.
 Untapable, Tapizar and Tapiture are all by Tapit.